24-Year-Old Safety – Arizona Cardinals

 Signed with the Cardinals in April of 2016.

-Jefferson recorded nine solo tackles, including two tackles for loss, in Sunday's loss to the Rams.
+Jefferson totaled seven solo tackles, including a tackle for loss, during Sunday's victory versus the 49ers.

 To instantly reveal our fantasy analysis of every player – including Tony Jefferson – simply subscribe now.